atunanggara/blog/_posts/2020-03-25-First-Post.md

 <!-- # First Post - Setting up Index Page and About Me on fastpages -->

-This first post will be about how I set up my `Index Page` and `About Me` for this [fastpages](https://github.com/fastai/fastpages) site and how I stumble upon it.
+This first post will be about how I set up my `Index Page` and `About Me` for this [fastpages](https://github.com/fastai/fastpages) site along with an introduction on how I stumble upon the platform.

 ## Introduction